kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## From Movies to Art to JPL to Tech to Grad school?
-- Photos from a shoot I was on; not my emmy!
+- Photos from a shoot I was on; not my Emmy!
 - From the workshop I did at JPL

 <img src="/images/doiknowyou/notmyemmy.png" width="300">